So, when is spring forward? What is it? And how do you prepare?

 Gradually adjust your sleep and wake times by shifting your bedtime 15 to 20 minutes earlier each night for a few nights before the spring time change.
 To guide your brain into an earlier bedtime, dim the lights, take a warm bath and put on your pajamas about 45 minutes earlier than normal.
 These activities alert your brain to begin releasing melatonin, a hormone made by the pineal gland that helps you fall asleep and stay asleep.

 Be sure to get at least seven hours of sleep each night before and after the time change.
-Also, the evening of March 9, set your clock ahead one hour and go to bed at your regular time.
+Also, set your clock ahead one hour before you go to bed and get to sleep at your regular time.

 Wake up earlier